 Magnesium Alloys in Aerospace: Benefits and Applications

-Since the beginning of the 20th century, the world has been swept by the tide of space exploration and major powers have entered the field.
+Since the dawn of the 20th century, humanity has been captivated by the frontier of space exploration, with major global powers investing heavily in this transformative field.

 Magnesium is one of the lightest metals used in industry, and as a result, the developed magnesium alloy materials have become the lightest density of industrial metal alloys.